Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Annandale's median income is $78,637 and the average income stands at $121,333.
-This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Annandale would be approximately $88,553 (median) and $136,633 (average) as of September 2025.
-Census 2021 income data shows that household, family, and personal incomes in Annandale rank highly nationally, between the 93rd and 97th percentiles.
-Income analysis reveals that 35.0% of residents earn $4,000 or more per week (3,469 people), unlike surrounding regions where 30.9% fall within the $1,500 - $2,999 range.
-Higher earners represent a substantial presence with 46.5% exceeding $3,000 weekly.
-High housing costs consume 18.4% of income, but strong earnings place disposable income at the 92nd percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Annandale SA2 has a median income of $78,637 and an average income of $121,333.
+These figures place Annandale in the top percentile nationally when compared to Greater Sydney's median income of $56,994 and average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $88,553 (median) and $136,633 (average).
+Census 2021 income data reveals that household, family, and personal incomes in Annandale rank highly nationally, between the 93rd and 97th percentiles.
+The $4000+ income bracket dominates with 35.0% of residents, unlike surrounding regions where 30.9% fall within the $1,500 - 2,999 range.
+Higher earners make up a substantial presence in Annandale, with 46.5% exceeding $3,000 weekly.
+High housing costs consume 18.4% of income, but strong earnings place disposable income at the 91st percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income